ChrisPenner/ChrisPenner.github.io/site/drafts/transducers.md

 This simple transducer accepts integers as input, multiplies them by ten, then outputs the `String` representation using show.

 The last piece we'll need to run the transducer is a Reducing Function to process the outputs.
-This is one area where Clojure's arities work well syntactically; becaue arities are untyped, they can use any function which matches the correct shape as a reducing function.
+This is one area where Clojure's arities work well syntactically; because arities are untyped, they can use any function which matches the correct shape as a reducing function.
 In Haskell we try to be more explicit about what we allow to be used where, so we'll probably want a utility function to take **normal** Haskell functions and turn them into reducing functions.

 ```haskell
 toRF :: r -> (r -> o -> r) -> RF r o